Literature 31: Kwame Alexander: Keeping Poetry Cool

 Not often do New York Times bestselling authors admit they once hated reading.
 It’s even more unusual for Newberry Medal winners to make that kind of admission.
 But, Kwame Alexander is not your typical author.
 For example, he’ll tell you he writes for non-readers…seems like an unusual business plan, doesn’t it?
 But, Alexander sees it more as a challenge.
 In this Maryville Talks Books interview, Alexander talks about his love/hate past relationship with reading/writing, how he keeps poetry cool for middle schoolers and how his writing has taken him around the world.

-Teacher Tool 299: Cross Curricular Activity--Evaluating Taped Interviews
+Teacher Tool 299: Cross Curricular Activity--Evaluating Pre-Recorded Interviews

 This cross-curricular teacher tool, accompanying the video above, is designed to get students thinking about: 1) how pre-recorded interviews can be used to learn information on topics such as those discussed in the video, and 2) the effectiveness of this interview specifically in helping their learning on this topic as well as the effectiveness (strengths and weaknesses) of interviews in general as a source of information.Download